European power prices shatter records as energy crisis intensifies - KESQ

 “This is not normal at all.
 It’s incredibly volatile,” said Fabian Rønningen, a senior analyst at Rystad Energy.
 “These prices are reaching levels now that we thought we would never see.”

-Prices have jumped since Russia’s Gazprom announced that it would shut down the Nord Stream 1 gas pipeline for three days starting Wednesday to perform maintenance work, reigniting fears that Moscow could completely shut off gas to the region, which is racing to stockpile supplies ahead of the winter.
+Prices have jumped since Russia’s Gazprom announced that it would shut down the Nord Stream 1 gas pipeline for three days starting Wednesday to perform maintenance work, reigniting fears that Moscow could completely shut off gas to Europe, which is racing to stockpile supplies ahead of the winter.

 When the crucial pipeline went offline for repairs for 10 days in July, many policymakers feared it wouldn’t come back.
 When Russia did restart operations, flows were significantly reduced.